Find Affordable College Courses

 High Point, NC

 High Point University did quite well in this year’s ranking of the most popular places for journalism students to get a bachelor’s degree.
 It came in at #6 on the list.
-Located in the medium-sized city of High Point, High Point is a private not-for-profit college with a moderately-sized student population.
+Located in the city of High Point, High Point is a private not-for-profit school with a moderately-sized student population.

 #7